Does SLOPE outperform bridge regression?

 \subsection{A Concentration Inequality for SLOPE estimator}

 Define the proximal operator of the SLOPE norm $\|\cdot\|_{\lambdav}$ as

 When the weight sequence $\lambdav$ is clear from the context, we suppress the dependency of $\eta$ on $\lambdav$ and use the notation $\eta(\uv; \gamma)$ for the proximal operator.
 Below, we present a concentration inequality for the SLOPE estimators. \begin{theorem} Assume $\sigma_z, \gamma > 0$.
 Let $\hv \sim \mathcal{N}(0, \Iv_{p})$.
-Under Assumptions \ref{assum:asymp}-\ref{assum:bounded-signal}, we have
+There exist positive constants $\{C_i\}_{i=1}^5$ only possibly depending on the $\kappa_i$'s in Assumptions \ref{assum:asymp}-\ref{assum:weight} such that the following holds